 Please give us a call now to discuss how our therapeutic program can help your teen son overcome the problems he’s experienced due to extensive overuse of online screen time.
 Call (830) 257-5714.

 New Hope Boys Home is an affordable, year-round Christian boarding school for boys ages 12-17 who are misbehaving and struggling with self-destructive or dangerous behaviors.
 We help boys transform into responsible, respectful and peaceful young men.
 The low-cost boarding school and therapeutic program in Central Texas features licensed counselors, top academics and adventurous therapeutic activities.
-Boys also benefit from vocational training and mentoring, designed to better transition them into adulthood.
+Boys also benefit from teaching servanthood and mentoring, designed to better transition them into adulthood.

 We look forward to helping you find the best treatment option for your troubled son.